 Clients often find it frustrating that the maintenance law in Illinois does not have a percentage schedule, as with child support.
 However it is understandable that the law is left for individual Judges to determine the need and appropriate amount of maintenance.
 Each family situation is different, and maintenance needs to be determined on an individual basis.

 Ask an experienced Lawyer for assistance

 You’ll need a skilled attorney who understands all of the variables that influence how much maintenance is awarded to a spouse.
-Contact our Chicago Divorce Lawyers of M. Scott Gordon & Associates to help you in the process today.
+Contact our Chicago Divorce Lawyers of Gordon & Perlut, LLC to help you in the process today.
 Call our Chicago office at 312.360.0250 or our Skokie office for more information.